unseemly/unseemly.github.io/index.md

 # What does Unseemly look like?

-Okay, I've been postponing showing you a code sample because Unseemly's syntax is *bats*.
+Okay, I've been postponing showing you a code sample
+ because Unseemly's syntax is *bats*.
 It looks like I was trying to come up with
  a grand unified theory of syntax from first principles,
-  which, embarassingly, I was.
+  which, embarrassingly, I was.
 And if there was anything I thought a macro could do,
  I've omitted it from the [core language].